danep93/mynewwebsite/content/posts/what-is-a-name.md

 y = merged_df[['target_male', 'target_female', 'target_internet']].values
 {{< / highlight >}}

-We can no longer assign a target of 1 or 0 because it’s no longer a yes no question and answer.
+We can no longer assign a target of 1 or 0 because it’s no longer a yes no question.
 Similarly, a single sigmoid score in the range of 0-1 doesn’t tell us much.
 Why can’t we just separate sigmoid into [0-.33) (.33-.66] (.66 -1] ?
 Final scores are highly dependent on the gradient that exists at your exact point on an activation function.
 Sigmoid has a steep curve between X values [-2,2], which means at that region, small changes in X will result in huge changes in Y. This means the function naturally gravitates towards either end of the curve.

 Instead we will use a softmax function, which is the multi class version of sigmoid which assigns probability scores to all classes where all probabilities add to 1.
 Here is the code for our new three way classification problem